Recording nonconnected PAC disbursements

 A written record of petty cash disbursements must be kept if a petty cash fund is maintained.
 Payments from petty cash to one person for any one purchase or transaction may not exceed $100.

 Each disbursement must be identified by:

 - Name and address of the payee; and

-- Purpose of the disbursement (i.e., a brief explanation of why the disbursement was made, such as “dinner expenses” or “postage”).
+- Purpose of the disbursement (a brief explanation of why the disbursement was made, such as "dinner expenses" or "postage").

 Disbursements exceeding $200

-For each disbursement of more than $200, the committee must keep a receipt, invoice or cancelled check (in addition to the information listed).
-The committee must itemize disbursements when, in the aggregate, they exceed $200 in a calendar year to the same person.
+For each disbursement of more than $200, the PAC must keep a receipt, invoice or canceled check (in addition to the information previously listed).

 Disbursements for a federal candidate

 A committee must keep the following records on contributions and expenditures made on behalf of candidates, regardless of the amount of the disbursement:

 - Office sought by the candidate, including the state and congressional district; and